saurabh1088/notes/iOS/Auth/oAuth2PointO.md

 ## 1. Implementing oAuth2.0 in iOS

-For implementing oAuth2.0 flow in an iOS app one need to take care of below steps.
+To implement the OAuth2.0 flow in an iOS app, one needs to follow these steps.

-### 1.1 oAuth Provider
+### 1.1 Select an OAuth Provider
 There need to be some oAuth provider selected for the application for example
 - Google
 - Facebook